-Superficially it seems astounding that Brooks Adams a descendent of Abigail , the feminist , should utter such a statement.
-It was a poser for me who hate given a good share of my time and my whole hearted endorsement of thr suffrage movement, and woman's rights.
-Searching as the staement is I hasten to add another much more vigorous and positive. less a philosophic generalization , and more closely related to actuality.
-In the year 1919, reviewing the affairs of the world from the point of view of a philosophy, and with an almost uncanny insight into the political and social outlook of uation involved as the peace settlement seems to have be taken out of the first mixtue hands of politival authorities . and to have passed into the hands of moneyed interests.
-The he goes on to say," "And yet, serious as this situation may appear to be in the light of the present unstable social equilibrium, it is naught beside the terrors which threatens our society, as at present organized, by the unsexing of women.
-Since the great industrial capitalistic movement began throughout the modern world toward 1830, the modern feminist has sought to put the woman upon a basis of legal equality at which she would be enabled, as it was thought to become the economic competitor of man.
+Superficially it seems astounding that Brooks Adams a descendant of Abigail, the feminist, should utter such a statement.
+Searching as the statement is I hasten to add another much more vigorous and positive, less a philosophic generalization, and more closely related to actuality.
+In the year 1919, reviewing the affairs of the world from the point of view of a philosophy of history, and with an almost uncanny insight into the political and social outlook of the western world at that time he presents the serious situation involved as the peace settlement seems to have been taken out of the hands of political authorities, and to have passed into the hands of money interests that lurked in the background.
+Then he goes on to say, " And yet, serious as this situation may appear to be in the light of the present unstable social equilibrium, it is naught beside the terrors which threatens our society, as at present organized, by the unsexing of women.
+Since the great industrial capitalistic movement began throughout the modern world toward 1830, the modern feminist has sought to put the woman upon/the basis of legal equality at which she would be enabled, as it was thought, to become the economic competitor of man.
 At length, after nearly a century, and as one of the effects of the recent war, she seems to have succeeded in her ambition.
-So far as possible the great sexual instinct has been weakened or suppressed. so far as is possible it is now ignored systematically in our education.
+So far as is possible the great sexual instinct has been weakened or suppressed.
+So far as is possible it is now ignored systematically in our education.
 Woman is ashamed of her sex and imitates the man.
-And the resultes are manifest enough to alarm the most optimisite and confiding.
-The effect has been to turn enormous numbers of women into the ranks of the lowerpaidclasses of labor, but, far worse, in substance, to destroy the influence of owmen in modern civilization, save in so far as her enfranchisement tends to degrade the democraticlevel of intelligence.
-The woman, as the cement of society, the head of the family, and the center of cohesian, has, for all intents and purposes ceased to exist.
-She has become a wondering isolated unit, rather a despersive than a collective force."
+And the results are manifest enough to alarm the most optimistic and confiding.
+The effect has been to turn enormous numbers of women into the 2000 ranks of the lower paid classes of labor, but, far worse, in substance, to destroy the influence of women in modern civilization, save in so far as her enfranchisement tends to degrade the democratic level of intelligence.
+The woman, as the cement of society, the head of the family, and the centre of cohesian, has, for all intents and purposes, ceased to exist.
+She has become a wondering isolated unit, rather a dispersive than a collective force."

 "Already the working of the poison is apparent in our system of law, and it is appalling.
 The family principle has decayed until, as a legal conception, it has ceased to exist.
 The father has no authority, the wife is absolutely independent and so are the children, save so far as the state exerts a modified control, as in the matter of education.
-The graduated tax seeks to equalize the earning power of the individual, and the inheritance tax confiscates accumulations to the state.
+(The graduated tax seeks to equalize the earning power of the individual, and the inheritance tax confiscates accumulations to the state).
 The advanced feminist claims for the woman the right to develop herself according to her own will.
-She may decline to bear children, or , if she consents, she is to bear them to whom she may choose.
+She may decline to bear children, or, if she consents, she is to bear them to whom she may choose.
 If so, the state must regulate such matters, and the women must be required to serve the state by bearing children as man serves the state in the army.
 The state must assume the education and cost of children, when so born, and must subsequently employ them at an average wage, all thus being put on an equality.
-Such is the manifest direction in m which the efforts of our advanced feminists tend."
+Such is the manifest direction in which the efforts of our advanced feminists tend."